Harvey García

-Harvey Anderson García Ibarras (born March 16, 1984) is a former Major League Baseball pitcher.
+Harvey Anderson García Ibarras (born March 16, 1984) is a Venezuelan former Major League Baseball pitcher.

 Professional career

 Florida Marlins

 Garcia was signed as an amateur free agent by the Florida Marlins in 2000 and after pitching for their Dominican League team he was released in 2002 and signed with the Boston Red Sox.

 Boston Red Sox

 Garcia signed with the Boston Red Sox on June 14, 2002.
 In November 2005, he was traded by the Red Sox to the Marlins along with Hanley Ramírez, Aníbal Sánchez and Jesús Delgado in exchange for Josh Beckett, Mike Lowell and Guillermo Mota.

 Return to the Marlins

 In November 2005, he was traded by the Red Sox to the Marlins along with Hanley Ramírez, Aníbal Sánchez and Jesús Delgado in exchange for Josh Beckett, Mike Lowell and Guillermo Mota.
 He was called up on September 2, and made his major league debut on September 3, 2007 against the Washington Nationals.
 He pitched in eight games with the Marlins in September, finishing 0–1 with a 4.38 ERA.
 He did not pitch in 2008 because of injury and during Spring Training in 2009 he was released by the Marlins.